How to Keep Lumber Running Smoothly Through the Table Saw

 Then, I buff the wax off.
 Actually, I have a polishing pad for my sander and I use that.
 Yes, I’m lazy but it gives a new definition to “wax on, wax off”!

 Woo hoo!
 Big Daddy looks great!
-The lumber runs through the saw quite smoothly and the likely hood of a dangerous hang-up has been lessened.
+The lumber runs through the saw quite smoothly and the likelihood of a dangerous hang-up has been lessened.
 I hope this little tutorial on how to keep lumber running smoothly through the table saw is useful to you with your saw.